Xapuri Shroom Strain — Massive Shrooms With an Equally Impressive Potency

 |Sold By||Ralphsters Spores, Free Spores, High Desert Spores, Quality Spores Store|

 Most people who take these shrooms state that the experience is far more intense than most other strains.
-There are no good sources of quantified information on the tryptamine content of Xapuri to date, but we estimate the potency to be somewhere between 1 and 2% on average for this strain based on its subjective effects.
+There are no good sources of quantified information on the tryptamine content of Xapuri to date.
+Still, we estimate the potency to be somewhere between 1% and 2% on average for this strain based on its subjective effects.

-We often turn to the Oakland Hyphae Psilocybin Cup results to get the most recent reports of expert-grown psilocybin mushroom potencies — however, there was no Xapuri entry in the most recent competition (2021).
+We often turn to the Oakland Hyphae Psilocybin Cup results to get the most recent reports of expert-grown psilocybin mushroom potencies — however, there was no Xapuri samples have ever been entered into the competition.

 Where to Buy Xapuri Shroom Spores

 If you live in the United States, you can pick up these spores from Ralphster’s Spores, Free Spores, High Desert Spores, or the Quality Spores Store.